broadinstitute/bmxp/bmxp/eclipse/readme.md

 a.to_csv() # Feature Aggregation Phase
 ```

-All groups must contain all members, but neighbors are allowed as long as the graph diameter remains under 2.
+We want only groups that contain all members, but one node may have neighbors since the distance is set to 2.
 Ties are broken and no redundant features are reported.
 ```python
 from bmxp.eclipse import MSAligner a = MSAligner('DS1.csv', 'DS2.csv', 'DS3.csv', 'DS4.csv')